Software engineers design and create computer systems and applications to solve real-world problems.

 Software engineers will usually fall into one of two categories, systems engineers or application developers.

-As a systems engineer, you’ll build things like computer systems and networks that applications need to function.
+As a systems engineer, you’ll focus on things like software architecture and networks that applications need to function.
 You can do this by:

 Read more: What Are Computer Information Systems?
 Definition, Degree, and Careers